Disabilities and Age-in-Place Home Designs

 The app is in the final stages of development and testing and will be launched in summer 2021; HUD plans to promote the app to a national audience.

 Justin Miller is Associate Professor and Program Chair of Architecture at Auburn’s School of Architecture, Planning and Landscape Architecture.
 Wesley Collins is Assistant Professor at Auburn’s McWhorter School of Building Science.
-Shu-Wen Tzeng is Associate Professor of Industrial Design at Auburn’s School of Industrial and Graphic Design.
+Shu-Wen Tzeng is Associate Professor of Industrial Design and Jerrod Windham is Associate Professor at Auburn’s School of Industrial and Graphic Design.

 Better Homes Build Better Lives